Billing

 You probably won't display pricing tables inside a popup window, right?

-You can customize the whole flow and onboarding process when a user purchases a plan in your web app.
+You can customize the flow and onboarding process when a user purchases a plan in your web app.

 Then you would be able to easily fetch customer data to ensure that the user has access to correct extension features.